 What happens next?

-Recommendations and an action plan for the child will be agreed.
+We'll agree recommendations and an action plan.
 Parents/carers will receive a copy.

 Access to files

-When the educational psychologist is involved with a child, a file is created to keep copies of notes and any letters or reports.
+When the educational psychologist is involved, we create a file for notes, letters, or reports.
 Parents, or carers, can arrange to see the file by writing to the Principal Psychologist.

-The service is subject to ongoing self improvement activities that aim to improve the quality of provision, and outcomes for the learner, by providing support and challenge to the work of the service.
+The service is subject to ongoing self improvement.
+We aim to improve the quality of provision, and outcomes for the learner, by providing support and challenge to the work of the service.

 Suggestions or complaints

 We value feedback and suggestions from our clients.
-To comment on the service you have received you can speak directly to the psychologist involved, or contact the Principal Psychologist.
+Please speak to the psychologist involved, or contact the Principal Psychologist.